jbenand/jbenand.github.io/index.md

 To dive into these questions, we have access to data on over 80,000 films, covering details like release year, country of production, genre, plots, actor information, and much more.

+Using this dataset, we combine traditional methods with advanced tools like GPT-2 for textual analysis and machine learning models such as SVM for classification tasks.
+These tools allow us to explore trends in sentiment, theme, and representation on a deeper level.

+Ultimately, this project is not just about uncovering patterns but also about asking critical questions: What does progress look like?
+How do we define meaningful representation?
+And most importantly, is cinema evolving to reflect the diverse realities of its audience, or are we still trapped in old narratives?

+Buckle up for a data-driven journey through the history of cinema, what it reveals (or doesn’t) about the role of women on screen, and the stories we’ve been telling ourselves all along.

 <figure class="center">
     <img src="/assets/img/fallen_angels.jpg" alt="Fallen angels by Wong Kar Wai" class="center" width="600">